DBCDK/serviceprovider/doc/README.md

 - `client/` - implementation and build script for the browser JavaScript client library.

 # Configuration

+Configuration is passed through environment variables, and retrieved from the authorisation server.

 ## Environment Variables

-The following environment variables can be used to override default settings in the application
+The following environment variables can be used to override default settings in the application.

 - __LOG_LEVEL__
-Is either `DEBUG`,  `INFO`, `WARN`, `ERROR` or `OFF`
+Is either `TRACE` `DEBUG`,  `INFO`, `WARN`, `ERROR` or `OFF`

 - __APP_NAME__
-This variable is used to configure the name with which the application should appear in logs, and is also appended to secrets used in Redis.
+This variable is used to configure the name with which the application should appear in log.

   The default value is `app_name`

 - __PORT__
 Defines which port number the application should use.
-If `PORT` is undefined the application will be accecsible at port 8080 (i.e. localhost:8080)
+If `PORT` is undefined the application will be accessible at port 8080 (i.e. localhost:8080)

   The default value is `8080`